amazon-braket/amazon-braket-sdk-python/doc/genai_cheat_sheet.md

 **FreeParameters (parametric gates)**

 Imports
 `from braket.circuits import FreeParameter`

 Create a FreeParameter (symbolic parameter):
 `alpha = FreeParameter(“alpha”)`

 Use FreeParameters:
 `circuit.rx(0, alpha+1)`

 Bind a FreeParameter to a specific value:
 `circuit.make_bound_circuit({“alpha”: 0.1})`

-Get the list of unbound FreeParameters:
+Get the list of unbound FreeParameters for the `circuit`:
 `circuit.parameters`

 Run circuit on a device with parametric compilation enabled.
 `device.run(circuit, inputs={“alpha”: 0.1})`
+In case of repetitive execution of the same circuit via device.run (but with different values of bound parameters), the circuit will be compiled only once for this device if parametric compilation is enabled.

 **Tasks**

 Imports:
 `from braket.aws import AwsSession, AwsQuantumTask`

 Create a quantum task by executing a circuit on a device:
 `task = device.run(circuit)`

 Disable qubit rewiring (forces trivial mapping between logical and physical qubits on QPU):
 `device.run(circuit, disable_qubit_rewiring=True)`

 Instantiate an AwsSession: